Four futures of generative AI in the enterprise: Scenario planning for strategic resilience and adaptability

 Scenario 1

 In just a few years, large language models (LLMs) have grown increasingly sophisticated in their abilities to handle complex prompts and produce contextually relevant output.
-Not only have the tools themselves progressed, they have also been embedded into smart devices, wearable devices, and industrial equipment to create a layer of automated intelligence across the organization.
+Not only have the tools themselves progressed, but they have also been embedded into smart devices, wearable devices, and industrial equipment to create a layer of automated intelligence across the organization.
 Some workers find this to be increasingly invasive, but it helps drive enterprise value.
 Many organizations have begun to turn these intelligent systems into digital agents that can automate complex and open-ended personal and business tasks with humans or with other agents.

 While technical advances show little sign of slowing, the impacts of gen AI on businesses are mixed.
 Across most industries, organizations that invested early and aggressively in transformation gained efficiencies and new product capabilities that have translated into pricing advantages and market growth.
 This has given early adopters an enduring advantage over competitors, while organizations that did not invest in gen AI early on are struggling to catch up.
 But the biggest winners are the small number of hyperscalers and semiconductor companies whose foundational models and technology infrastructure are driving economic growth.